Alt text: A couple is sitting together, smiling while looking at a paint color swatch, with a ladder and painting supplies in the background.

 3. Step 3: Apply a Disparity Texture

-Add a repeating noise texture to serve as the visual camouflage for your concealed object.
+Add a repeating noise texture to serve as the visual camouflage for your hidden object.

 4. Step 4: Make and Test

-Export your stereogram and test it under different lighting conditions to improve visibility.
+Export your stereogram and test it under different lighting conditions to fine-tune visibility.

-“Stereograms train the brain to reinterpret depth, offering discoveries into how we see the industry around us.”
+“Stereograms train the brain to reinterpret depth, offering insights into how we see the world around us.”

 — Dr. Warren Baxter, Cognitive Vision Scientist